OlaHPH/ex1/h3-Hash.md

 So I successfully installed hashcat, created a new director "hashed" as instructed in Tero's guide.
 At the next step, I got the "Rockyou" dictionary downloaded and used command wc -l (word count, and here number of lines) in the file rockyou.

-I also got to identify the type of the hash using command -m
+I also got to identify the type of the hash using `hashid -m 6b1628b016dff46e6fa35684be6acc96` and thing only went smooth till now.

+When I tried to crack the hash, this was what I got

     </p>